-From colorful nature to graphic city, our journey after the Yukon Road ended in Downtown Skagway with the discovery of the buildings from the Gold Rush.
+From colorful nature to the graphic city, our journey after the Yukon Road ended in Downtown Skagway with the discovery of the buildings from the Gold Rush.
 Luckily for us tourists, the fire did not destroy the city.
 As a result, most of the original buildings still stand like the Red Onion Saloon.
 In addition, we stopped by the Gold Rush Cemetery and the “Railway built of Gold”.
 What a throwback in time!

 A pinch of history